kylepaulsen/RoR2-Original-Sound-Track/README.md

-wispgraveyard  -   Scorched Acres dampcavesimple -   Abyssal Depths shipgraveyard  -   Siren's Call
+wispgraveyard  -   Scorched Acres dampcavesimple -   Abyssal Depths shipgraveyard  -   Siren's Call skymeadow      -   Sky Meadow

-arena          -   Void Fields (poison area with lots of "teleport" events.) mysteryspace   -   A Moment, Fractured (the place where you can obliterate yourself.) limbo          -   A Moment, Whole (the mega scavenger boss)
+artifactworld  -   Bulwark's Ambry (Artifact Challenge arena where you unlock the artifacts with keys.) arena          -   Void Fields (poison area with lots of "teleport" events.) mysteryspace   -   A Moment, Fractured (the place where you can obliterate yourself.) limbo          -   A Moment, Whole (the mega scavenger boss)